 How Do Upflush Toilets Work?

-- Installation flexibility: The main advantage is that the system can be installed almost anywhere in the home for additional living space, including basements, garages and attics, because it uses a pump to send waste upward, bypassing the need to drill through floors or be located directly above the main sewer line.
+- Installation flexibility: The system can be installed almost anywhere in the home, including basements, garages and attics, to create new living spaces.
+This is because the pump sends waste upward, bypassing the need to drill through floors or be located directly above the main sewer line.

-- Affordable installation: Installing an upflush toilet is often more affordable than a standard one, as it avoids the costly and disruptive process of tearing up floors to install new plumbing.
+- Affordable installation: Upflush systems can provide more affordable installations compared to standard toilets.
+These systems avoid the costly and disruptive process of tearing up floors to install new plumbing.

 - Versatility: You can connect additional fixtures like a sink, bathtub or shower to the system to create a full bathroom in a new location.